Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: Conclusions

-The experimental results indicate that (as far as data clustering is concerned) the performance of the proposed FWPD is almost always better than those of the ZI, MI and SVDI techniques. kNNI, on the other hand, proves to be a good contender for partitional clustering, but not in the case of hierarchical clustering.
-In contrast, the proposed FWPD measure was able to achieve competitive results on all the tested datasets, for both partitional as well as hierarchical clustering algorithms.
 However, it must be stressed, that the performance of all these methods, including the FWPD based ones, can vary depending on the structure of the dataset concerned, the choice of the proximity measure used (for HAC), and the pattern and extent of missingness plaguing the data.
 Fortunately, the $\alpha$ parameter embedded in FWPD can be varied in accordance with the extent of missingness to achieve desired results.
-Even though the performance of the proposed PDM seems to have low dependence on the choice of $\alpha$, it may be useful to choose a high value of $\alpha$ when a large fraction of the features are unobserved, and to choose a smaller value when only a few of the features are missing.
-However, in the presence of a sizable amount of missingness and the absence of ground-truths to validate the merit of the achieved clusterings, it is safest to choose a medium value of $\alpha$, such as $\alpha=0.5$.
+The results in Section \ref{sec:alpha} indicate that it may be useful to choose a high value of $\alpha$ when a large fraction of the features are unobserved, and to choose a smaller value when only a few of the features are missing.
+However, in the presence of a sizable amount of missingness and the absence of ground-truths to validate the merit of the achieved clusterings, it is safest to choose a value of $\alpha$ proportional to the percentage of missing features restricted within the range $[0.1,0.25]$.
+We also present an appendix dealing with an extension of the FWPD measure to problems with absent features and show that this modified form of FWPD is a semi-metric.

 An obvious follow-up to this work is the application of the proposed PDM variant to practical clustering problems which are characterized by large fractions of unobserved data that arise in various fields such as economics, psychiatry, web-mining, etc. Studies can be undertaken to better understand the effects that the choice of $\alpha$ has on the clustering results.
-Another rewarding topic of research is the investigation of the abilities of the FWPD variant for absent features (see \ref{apd:first}) by conducting proper experiments using benchmark applications characterized by this rare form of missingness (structural missingness).
+Another rewarding topic of research is the investigation of the abilities of the FWPD variant for absent features (see Appendix \ref{apd:first}) by conducting proper experiments using benchmark applications characterized by this rare form of missingness (structural missingness).